ethanhe42/pytorch-lightning-GPT/README.md

-# lightning-minGPT
+# lightning-GPT

-lightning-minGPT is an implementation of Andrej Karpathy's minGPT (https://github.com/karpathy/minGPT) and nanoGPT (https://github.com/karpathy/nanoGPT) in Lightning.
+lightning-GPT is a minimal wrapper around Andrej Karpathy's [minGPT](https://github.com/karpathy/minGPT) and [nanoGPT](https://github.com/karpathy/nanoGPT) in Lightning.

 It is aimed at providing a minimal Lightning layer on top of minGPT and nanoGPT, while leveraging the full breadth of Lightning.